wballard/VariableSky/api.markdown

 can think of as like a `404`, and `null`, which is when you actually `save` a `null` value.

+Take snapshot and save it into a variable in your client program, just `x = snapshot;` will do it.

 Internally, the `Link` tracks the `snapshot` reference, and will update it automatically.
 Having another reference to this value will work just fine, after all another `var` just points to the same contents.
 **However** if you clone this value in any way, it unhooks from the server.
 You can do this on purpose, but just make sure you did it on purpose.

+While linked, `snapshot` will update automatically with:

+* Changes made by the server
+* Changes saved by other clients

 ####Return Notes
 The return value of this function is a `Link`, not actual data.
 Holding